 For first-timers out there who are thinking of going for their ultimate outdoor experience, this article will teach you how to make your own light in the middle of the forest.

 Congratulations!
 You have just gathered all the courage to put details on your camping trip.
 I’m so proud of you.

 Now, you have to start making a list to prepare for your adventure in the middle of the forest.
 The first item on your checklist is knowing how to make a torch in the woods.

 We all have been taught in Science class how to make a fire without fuel or a lighter.
 We were all amazed and thrilled that we did.
 So, now, what?

 Aside from having a light, there are different ways where a torch can be helpful.
-It is useful for when you need to sterilize water, prepare food, signal for help, protect yourself from different wild animals and provide light and warmth.
+It is useful when you need to sterilize water, prepare food, signal for help, protect yourself from wild animals, and provide light and warmth.

 Let’s jump right into it and make a DIY torch you can use on your nature trip.

 3 Ways to Make a Torch

 Making a torch in the wild can be hard, but here are three methods to choose from that are doable.